davidstutz/superpixel-benchmark/README.md

 **Updates:**

+* A docker implementation containing many of the algorithms was added to [./docker](./docker/).
 * An implementation of the average metrics, i.e. Average Boundary Recall (called Average Miss Rate in the updated paper), Average Undersegmentation Error and Average Explained Variation (called Average Unexplained Variation in the updated paper)